 Although PLC is a story of growth, it does not consider itself to be a consolidator, but an operating company whose culture resembles strong, independent, family-run businesses.
-It distinguishes itself from others in the industry as its operational leaders work in the businesses alongside their respective teams and rely on decades of experience as opposed to theories found in management treatises, empty initiatives and catch phrases.
+It distinguishes itself from others in the industry as its operational leaders are funeral and cemetery professionals who work in the businesses alongside their respective teams and rely on decades of experience as opposed to theories found in management treatises, empty initiatives and catch phrases.

 PLC strives to be North America's premier funeral, cremation and cemetery provider, and the indisputable choice for funeral and cemetery services in the communities it serves.
 The Company's growth strategy includes organic initiatives, the optimization of product and service offerings, a focus on streamlining and improving its operational efficiencies, and future acquisitions which align with the Company's culture.

-Organic initiatives include the build-out of inventory at new or existing cemetery properties, remodeling of existing funeral homes, and the construction of new stand-alone funeral homes and new funeral homes on cemeteries (referred to as on-sites or combination properties).
+Organic initiatives include the build-out of inventory at new or existing cemetery properties, remodeling of existing funeral homes, and the construction of new stand-alone funeral homes and new on-sites or combination properties.
 These projects unlock new sources of revenue for existing businesses while increasing the useful life of PLC's existing portfolio by allowing certain facility, personnel and equipment costs to be shared between the funeral service and cemetery locations.
-Such combination properties are typically more cost competitive and have higher gross margins than funeral and cemetery operations that are operated separately.
+Combination properties are typically more cost competitive and have higher gross margins than funeral and cemetery operations that are operated separately.
 Combination locations also create synergies between funeral and cemetery pre-need sales personnel and give families the added convenience of purchasing both funeral and cemetery merchandise and services at one place.
+On August 11, 2022, the Company announced the opening of Westminster Funeral, Visitation and Reception Centre, the Company's first on-site funeral visitation and reception centre in Canada.
+The 32,100 square foot facility located in Toronto, Ontario, provides families with a full suite of services in one convenient location ranging from cemetery services and merchandise to a state-of-the-art facility in which to honour, remember and celebrate their loved ones.

+Westminster Funeral, Visitation and Reception Centre is the Company's first on-site funeral visitation and reception centre in Toronto, Ontario, Canada.

-Like most businesses worldwide, the COVID-19 pandemic has impacted various aspects of our operations, including certain growth projects due to manufacturing and material delays, however, the Company's growth strategies remain unchanged.
-The Company's current organic growth projects include the continued development of a total of 18,000 new lots at the Eternal Sunset Memorial Park & Cemetery (Lafayette Township, New Jersey), the development of an approximately 10,000 square foot on-site in Waco Memorial Park (to become the only on-site in the market), which is expected to be completed by the end of 2022, the development of Cemeteries within a Cemetery for cremation services at several cemeteries in Kansas, Michigan, Tennessee and Texas, and the new 32,100 square foot on-site funeral visitation and reception centre at Westminster Cemetery in Toronto, Ontario, which is expected to be completed by the end of June, 2022.
+The Company's current organic growth projects include multiple pre-developed garden mausoleum projects, cremation gardens and burial lots.
+The continued development of: (i) a total of 22,000 new lots at the Eternal Sunset Memorial Park & Cemetery (Lafayette Township, New Jersey); (ii) 5,000 new lots at the Greenwood Cemetery (Hamilton Township, New Jersey); (iii) a garden mausoleum at Hollywood Memorial Park (Union Township, New Jersey); (iv) approximately 10,000 square foot on-site in Waco Memorial Park (to become the only on-site in the market), which is expected to open by the end of the first quarter of 2023 and the development of Cemeteries within a Cemetery for cremation services at several cemeteries in Kansas, Michigan, Tennessee and Texas.